QuickTapSurvey/api-samples/README.md

 python api.py
 ```
 # Java
-The Java sample code and helper classes are contained in the format of an Eclipse project.
+To use the Java sample code, modify the Main.java file to set your own username, password and API key.The Java sample code and helper classes are contained in the format of an Eclipse project.
 Import the Java folder as a project in Eclipse and then use a run configuration to run it from within Eclipse.
 It uses Gson for JSON encoding and decoding.
 It also uses log4j as a logging too.
 These two libraries (JARs) are included in the project.

 Keywords: ipad survey app tablet phone data collection lead capture acquisition retrieval audit evaluation customer satisfaction feedback form